linxiaokun528/zookeeper-operator/README.md

 ## Overview

+This project was forked and adapted from [Nuance-Mobility/zookeeper-operator][original-operator-url]

 The Zookeeper operator manages Zookeeper clusters deployed to [Kubernetes][k8s-home] and automates tasks related to operating a Zookeeper cluster.

 - [Create and destroy](#create-and-destroy-a-zookeeper-cluster)